modularml/mojo/README.md

 young and changing very quickly.
 We believe that a small,tight-knit group of engineers with a shared vision can move faster than a community effort, so we will continue to incubate it within Modular until it's more complete.
-Please see the [Mojo FAQ](https://docs.modular.com/mojo/faq.html)for answers to this and other common questions.
+Please see the [Mojo FAQ](https://docs.modular.com/mojo/faq.html) for answers to this and other common questions.

 We've opened this repo now because we want to gather issues and engage in feedback